fubarhouse/ansible-role-tester/README.md

 ansible-role-tester full --custom --image webdevops/ansible:latest --initialise /bin/systemd --volume /sys/fs/cgroup:/sys/fs/cgroup:ro
 ````

+### Running Ansible role remotely

+By specifying to run the task remotely with `--remote`, the test playbooks will run directly from the host to the guest using an inventory and the docker connector.

+This allows you to only have the nessisary software on the host, in the event you need to test a role against any unsupported image.

 ### Available distributions

 | user        | distro     | image                                        |